Southern Living

 Southern Living is a lifestyle magazine aimed at readers in the Southern United States featuring recipes, house plans, garden plans, and information about Southern culture and travel.
-It is published by Birmingham, Alabama–based Southern Progress Corporation, a unit of IAC's Dotdash Meredith.
+It is published by Birmingham, Alabama–based Southern Progress Corporation, a unit of IAC's People Inc..

 History

 The magazine was started in 1966 by The Progressive Farmer Company, the publisher of Progressive Farmer magazine.
 In 1980, the company changed its name to Southern Progress Corporation to reflect its increasingly diverse business, and in 1985, it was purchased by Time, Inc. for $498 million.
 In 2017 Time, Inc. was purchased by the Meredith Corporation, which acquired by IAC four years later.

 Cooking

 One of the major topics in Southern Living is food, and since 1979, the magazine has published a popular Annual Recipes book each year.

 Homes

 Southern Living regularly features floorplans, and over the magazine's history, a number of these have become popular home styles in the Southeast.
 Many of these plans are available for purchase as construction blueprints from the company's website.